 Disenrollment requests will be processed as soon as possible and will generally be effective the first day of the next month of the request, unless otherwise specified.
 If the Department fails to make a disenrollment or exemption determination within 30 days of receipt of all necessary information, the disenrollment or exemption is considered approved.
-The HMO must direct all members with disenrollment requests to the Department's Enrollment Specialist for assistance and/or for choice counseling.

 Disenrollment requests will not be backdated, unless an exception is granted by the Department.
 The HMO will not be liable for services, as of the effective date of the disenrollment.